network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 responsiveness measurement or let the test run for longer.

 Finally, if at any point one of these connections terminates with an error, the test should be aborted.

+### Confidence of test-results

+As described above, a tool running the algorithm typically defines a time-limit for the execution of each of the stages.
+For example, if the tool allocates a total run-time of 40 seconds, and it executes a full downlink followed by a uplink test, it may allocate 10 seconds to each of the saturation-stages (downlink capacity saturation, downlink responsiveness saturation, uplink capacity saturation, uplink responsiveness saturation).

+As the different stages may or may not reach stability, we can define a "confidence score" for the different metrics (capacity and responsiveness) the methodology was able to measure.

+We define "Low" confidence in the result if the algorithm was not even able to execute 4 iterations of the specific stage.
+Meaning, the moving average is not taking the full window into account.

+We define "Medium" confidence if the algorithm was able to execute at least 4 iterations, but did not reach stability based on standard deviation tolerance.

+We define "High" confidence if the algorithm was able to fully reach stability based on the define standard deviation tolerance.

 # Interpreting responsiveness results